-RIVERSIDE, Calif. - Clean air activists staged a rally outside the Riverside County Administration Center Thursday ahead of the California Air Resources Board meeting.
+RIVERSIDE, Calif.
+(KABC) -- Clean air activists staged a rally outside the Riverside County Administration Center Thursday ahead of the California Air Resources Board meeting.

 The state agency is taking up a plan aimed at achieving cleaner air in the south coast basin and Coachella Valley.